OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README.md

 #Setup Config Manager Office Deployment

 This PowerShell function automates the setup of Office 365 Click-To-Run deployment and update scenarios in Config Manager.
+For more reading on how to create packages and programs outside of this script visit https://technet.microsoft.com/en-us/library/gg699369.aspx and https://technet.microsoft.com/en-us/library/gg682112.aspx

 [README](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/wiki/Readme_Setup-CMOfficeDeployment)

-##Scenarios for creating, updating, and deploying the Office 365 ProPlus programs.
+##**Section 1:** These are the scenarios for creating, updating, and deploying the Office 365 ProPlus programs using System Center Configuration Manager.
+Please see the next section for step by step instructions on how to use these Functions
 ###Deploy Office 365 ProPlus
 1. Download the channel files from the CDN.